 IN For many years, the lighthouse has been on the path to going into the sea, as is already the case for the rubble from the café, the lighthouse master's residence and the museum building.
 These were previously part of the experience when you visited the Rubjerg Knude Lighthouse, but as with so much else on the Rubjerg Knude, it has been consumed by the sand drift.

-However, the lighthouse's significance to Lønstrup and North Jutland is so great that the Municipality of Hjørring in 2019 has ordered a relocation of the lighthouse, so that in the years ahead you can still enjoy an excursion to Rubjerg Knude and the view from the top of the lighthouse.
+However, the lighthouse's importance for Lønstrup and North Jutland is so great that Hjørring Municipality ordered a relocation of the lighthouse in 2019, so that you can also enjoy an excursion to Rubjerg Knude and the view from the top of the lighthouse in the years to come.

 See the wild sanding and fabulous views of Rubjerg Knude: